D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Related Work

 \section{Related Work}

-\textbf{Few-shot image classification.} Existing works for few-shot image classification can be categorized into three groups: augmentation-based, optimization-based, and metric-based.
-Augmentation-based methods mainly hallucinate~\cite{hallucinate1,hallucinate2} and generate~\cite{adver1,adver2} new training samples adversarially to prevent the model from over-fitting.
-Optimization-based algorithms~\cite{MAML,TAML,ravi2017optim} aim to train a model that generalizes well and can be quickly adapted to new tasks through a few gradient update steps.
-Metric-based approaches recognize novel samples through nearest neighbor classification using a specific distance metric, such as cosine similarity~\cite{MatchNet,ye2020few}, Euclidean distance~\cite{protonet,crosstransformers,yoon2019tapnet}, and learnable metrics~\cite{RelationNet}.
-Our work follows the metric-based category due to its simplicity and effectiveness, and we focus on the more challenging video setting.

-\textbf{Few-shot action recognition.} Most existing few-shot action recognition methods adopt the metric-based paradigm to classify videos, and primarily focus on two directions to deal with this task.
-The first one is to investigate the spatio-temporal modeling~\cite{CMN,CMN-J,ARN,NRNM,MTFAN,ITANet,STRM,MoLo,GgHM,RFPL}.
-For example, MTFAN~\cite{MTFAN} proposes a motion encoder to learn global motion patterns and injects them into each video representations using a motion modulator.
+\textbf{Few-shot Action Recognition.} Most existing few-shot action recognition methods adopt the metric-based paradigm to classify videos, and primarily focus on two directions to deal with this task.
+The first one is to investigate the spatio-temporal modeling~\cite{CMN-J,ARN,STRM,MoLo,GgHM,RFPL,AMFAR,kumar2024trajectory}.
 STRM~\cite{STRM} enriches local patch features and global frame features for joint spatio-temporal modeling.
 MoLo~\cite{MoLo} designs a motion autodecoder to explicitly extract motion dynamics in a unified network.
 Our method also aims to model spatio-temporal features effectively and efficiently based on adapter-tuning technique.
-Another direction focuses on designing effective metric learning strategy~\cite{OTAM,TARN,TRX,HyRSM,MTFAN,huang,nguyen,HCL}.
+Another direction focuses on designing effective metric learning strategies~\cite{OTAM,TRX,HyRSM,MTFAN,huang,nguyen}.
 OTAM~\cite{OTAM} utilizes the DTW~\cite{DTW} algorithm to calculate video distances with strict temporal alignment.
-TRX~\cite{TRX} exhaustively enumerates all sub-sequences of support and query videos and matches them using an attention mechanism.
+TRX~\cite{TRX} exhaustively enumerates all sub-sequences of support and query videos and matches them using attention mechanism.
 HyRSM~\cite{HyRSM} applies a novel bidirectional mean Hausdorff metric (referred to as Bi-MHM) to alleviate the strictly ordered constraints.
-We evaluate our \emph{D$^2$ST-Adapter} using the above three classical matching strategies to demonstrate its effectiveness and robustness.
+We evaluate our \emph{D$^2$ST-Adapter} using the above three classical matching metrics to demonstrate its effectiveness and robustness.